Skip to main content

 About

-A Quiet Place: The Road Ahead is a single player action adventure game with a horror theme.
+A Quiet Place: The Road Ahead is a single player action game.
 It was developed by Stormind Games and was released on October 17, 2024.
 It received mostly positive reviews from both critics and players.

 Skip User Reviews